-Habitat Wildlife Species Car ndidate SWH Confirmed SWH Potential Presence in the Potential Presence in the ELC Ecosite Codes Habitat Criteria Defining Criteria On-site Study Area Study Area Vicinity Study Area) Open Country Bird Breeding Habitat Rationale: This wildlife habitat is declining throughout Ontario and North America.
+Habitat Wildlife Species Car ndidate SWH Confirmed SWH Potential Presence in the Potential Presence in the ELC Ecosite Codes Habitat Criteria Defining Criteria On-site Study Area Study Area Vicinity (500 m radius from On-site Study Area) Rationale: This wildlife habitat is declining throughout Ontario and North America.
 Species such as the Upland Sandpiper have declined significantly the past 40 years based on CWS (2004) trend records.
-Upland Sandpiper Grasshopper Sparrow Vesper Sparrow Northern Harrier Savannah Sparrow Special Concern Short-eared Owl CUM1 CUM2 Large grassland areas (includes natural and cultural fields and meadows) &gt;30 ha.
+Upland Sandpiper Grasshopper Sparrow Vesper Sparrow Northern Harrier Savannah Sparrow Special Concern Short-eared Owl CUM2 Large grassland areas (includes natural and cultural fields and meadows) >30 ha.
 Grasslands not Class 1 or 2 agricultural lands, and not being actively used for farming (i.e. no row cropping or intensive hay or livestock pasturing in the last 5 years).
 Grassland sites considered significant should have a history of longevity, either abandoned fields, mature hayfields and pasturelands that are at least 5 years or older.
 The Indicator bird species are area sensitive requiring larger grassland areas than the common grassland species.
 Field Studies confirm: Presence of nesting or breeding of 2 or more of the listed species.
 A field with 1 or more breeding Short-eared Owls is to be considered SWH.
 The area of SWH is the contiguous ELC ecosite field areas.
 Conduct field investigations of the most likely areas in spring and early summer when birds are singing and defending their territories.
 Evaluation methods to follow "Bird and Bird Habitats: Guidelines for Wind Power Projects" SWHMiST cxlix Index #32 provides development effects and mitigation measures.
-No potential No open country ecosites exist within the Study Area that meet the size criteria for this SWH.
-No potential No open country ecosites exist within the Study Area Vicinity that meet the size criteria for this SWH.
-Successional Bird Brown Thrasher CUT2 to shrub and thicket habitats Presence of nesting or breeding of 1 Breeding Habitat Clay-coloured Sparrow CUS1 CUS2 &gt;10ha in size.Shrub land or early of the indicator species and at least 2 of the common species.
-(20% to less than 25% cover) (20% to less than 25% cover) Rationale: CUW1 CUM areas complex within the CUM areas complex within the
+No open country ecosites exist within the Study Area Vicinity that meet the size criteria for this SWH.
+Shrub/Early Successional Bird Breeding Habitat Indicator Spp: Brown Thrasher Clay-coloured Sparrow CUT1 CUT2 CUS1 Large field areas succeeding to shrub and thicket habitats >10ha in size.
+Field Studies confirm:Presence of nesting or breeding of 1 of the indicator species and at least Low to moderate potential CUT areas and high-shrub Low to moderate potential CUT areas and high-shrub Rationale: CUS2 CUW1 Shrub land or early 2 of the common species.
+(20% to less than 25% cover) CUM areas complex within the (20% to less than 25% cover) CUM areas complex within the